abubakrsiddikl/matrimony-client/README.md

-# Matrimony Project
+# Matrimony Platform

-Welcome to the **Matrimony Project**!
-This repository contains the client-side code for a modern, feature-rich matrimony web application.
-Built with cutting-edge technologies, this platform ensures seamless user experience and functionality.
+## Overview

+This project is a Matrimony platform built using the MERN stack (MongoDB, Express, React, Tailwind, Flowbite).
+The platform enables users to connect with potential life partners in an intuitive and user-friendly environment.
+Users can create biodata, upload images, share success stories, and more.

 ---

-## 🚀 Features
+## Features

-- **Authentication & Authorization**:

-  - Secure JWT-based login system.
-  - Role-based access control for managing different user permissions.

-- **Interactive UI**:
+- User Registration and Authentication (Login/Signup)
+- Biodata Creation and Editing
+- Search and Filter for Potential Matches
+- Success Stories Section
+- File Uploads for Images
+- Admin Dashboard for Managing Data

-  - Tailwind CSS & Flowbite for responsive, beautiful, and dynamic components.
+- Responsive Design using Tailwind CSS and Flowbite

-  - User-friendly forms with validation powered by React Hook Form.
+---

+## Tech Stack

+### Frontend

+- React.js
+- Tailwind CSS
+- Flowbite

+### Backend

-- **Efficient Data Handling**:
+- Express.js

+### Database

+- MongoDB (without Mongoose)

+### Tools/Libraries

-  - Integrated with TanStack Query for state management and efficient server data fetching.
+- TanStack Query (for data fetching)
-  - Fast, real-time updates with optimized API calls.

-- **Customizable Biodata**:

-  - Create and edit detailed user biodata.
-  - Dynamic fields for tailoring biodata to user needs.

-- **Modern Design**:
-  - Fully responsive interface suitable for all devices.
-  - Clean, minimalistic, and professional design.
+- JWT Authentication (HTTP-only cookies for security)
+- FormData API for file uploads

+---